Leon Spinks vs. Muhammad Ali II

 Leon Spinks vs. Muhammad Ali II, billed as Battle of New Orleans, was a professional boxing match contested on September 15, 1978, in New Orleans for the WBA and The Ring heavyweight championships.

 Background

 After his shock win over Muhammad Ali to become Heavyweight champion, Leon Spinks was stripped of the WBC belt for not facing its number one ranked contender Ken Norton; instead he agreed to a rematch with Ali.
 Ali entered the rematch as a 2½ to 1 favorite.
 The fight was held at the Louisiana Superdome, with ringside seats costing $200.
 The card contained three other world title fights: WBA Bantamweight Champion Jorge Luján vs. future WBC champion Alberto Davila; WBC Featherweight Champion Danny Lopez vs. Juan Malvarez; and WBA Light Heavyweight Champion Víctor Galíndez vs. Mike Rossman.

-ABC paid $5.3 million ($22.24 million in 2021 dollars) for the rights to televise the fight live in the United States.
-The broadcast was blacked out in the entire state of Louisiana and markets within 200 miles of the Superdome, which included Jackson, Mississippi, Mobile, Alabama, and Pensacola, Florida.
+ABC paid $5.3 million ($25.89 million in 2025 dollars) for the rights to televise the fight live in the United States.
+The broadcast was blacked out in the entire state of Louisiana (except Monroe; KTVE, northeast Louisiana's ABC affiliate at the time--now affiliated with NBC--is licensed in El Dorado, Arkansas and was not subjected to the blackout) and markets within 200 miles of the Superdome, which included Jackson, Mississippi, Mobile, Alabama, and Pensacola, Florida.